 Training this model for 20 epochs results in a 98.33% accuracy on the validation set.

 As evident from the graphs, the accuracy of this model remains the same after 12-13 epochs.
 Even the validation loss is not a smooth progression.
 One of the primary reasons for this is that our model is overfitting on the data.
 To fix this we can try our some better feature extraction by introducing some more convolutional subsampling pairs and adding some dropout layers.
-The steps on how we arrived to this layer configuration is explained in detail in this notebook.
+The steps on how we arrived to this layer configuration is explained in detail in [this notebook][colab_notebook].

 # define model